-Since Time-Spans may not have precisely known temporal extents, the CRM supports statements about the minimum and maximum temporal extents of Time-Spans.
-This property allows a Time-Span's minimum temporal extent (i.e. its inner boundary) to be assigned an E61 Time Primitive value.
-Time Primitives are treated by the CRM as application or system specific date intervals, and are not further analysed.
+Since Time-Spans may not have precisely known temporal extents, the CIDOC CRM supports statements about the minimum and maximum temporal extents of Time-Spans.
+This property allows a Time-Span's minimum temporal extent (i.e. its inner boundary) to be assigned an instance of E61 Time Primitive value.
+Instances of E61 Time Primitives are treated by the CIDOC CRM as application or system specific date intervals, and are not further analysed.